kookaburra987/old-norse/README.md

 * determine the stem of a noun
 * decline weak nouns

+### Personal Pronouns
+* create personal pronouns
+* pool of personal pronouns to pick from

 ### Prepositions
 * default list of prepositions
 * return case of prepositions governing one case